DigitaleGesellschaft/jekyll-theme-conference/README.md

 This is a responsive [Jekyll](http://jekyllrb.com) theme based on [Bootstrap 5](http://getbootstrap.com) for conferences.
 It contains

-- multiday program / schedule,
+- multi-day program / schedule,
 - talk and speaker descriptions,
 - maps for directions,
 - real-time indications during the conference,